Sell on your terms. No Fees - Any Condition

 Contact Information Made Simple: Address And Phone Details For Filing A Quitclaim Deed In California

-If you want to file a quitclaim deed for real estate ownership in California, you need to have the correct contact information.
-First, the address for filing a quitclaim deed depends on the county where the property is located.
+To file a quitclaim deed for real estate ownership in California, you must possess the accurate contact information.
+The address for submitting a quitclaim deed is contingent upon the county in which the property resides.

 Generally, it must be filed with the county recorder or assessor’s office.
 You can find their exact addresses online or by contacting local government offices.